mithril-security/blindai/client/README.md

 There are two main scenarios for BlindAI:

-- **BlindAI**: Using BlindAI to query popular AI models hosted by Mithril Security.
+- **BlindAI API**: Using BlindAI to query popular AI models hosted by Mithril Security.
-- **BlindAI.Core**: Using BlindAI's underlying technology to host your own BlindAI server instance to securely deploy your own models.
+- **BlindAI Core**: Using BlindAI's underlying technology to host your own BlindAI server instance to securely deploy your own models.

 You can find our more about BlindAI and BlindAI.Core [here](https://blindai.mithrilsecurity.io/en/latest/docs/getting-started/blindai_structure/).